 Fig. 4 metallographic micrograph of spring cross section through fatigue test

-The vein structure is a kind of network nitride, which is produced by the high temperature or nitrogen potential or the long nitriding time.
+The vein structure is a type of nitride network that is formed through high temperatures, nitrogen potential, or extended nitriding time.

-Since the nitriding layer of spring parts is very thin, the influence of too long time can be eliminated.
+As the nitriding layer on spring parts is extremely thin, any adverse effects of a prolonged process can be minimized.

-The vein structure will reduce the fatigue strength of the nitriding layer.
+The presence of a vein structure may diminish the fatigue strength of the nitriding layer.